Slade Point

 Slade Point faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.3%, significantly below the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 44.9% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (35.8%).
+The area's university qualification rate is 13.3%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 44.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.1%) and certificates (35.8%).

 Frequently Asked Questions - Education